mk-fg/linux-ebpf-connection-overseer/README.md

 More specifically:

-- Basic system dependencies like libc (e.g. [glibc]), [elfutils] and [zlib] are needed for build and at runtime.
-Usually present in any regular linux distro/setup.
+- Basic system dependencies like libc (e.g. [glibc]), [libelf] and [zlib] are needed for build and at runtime.
+Usually present in any regular linux distro/setup, and are also runtime dependencies of [libbpf].

 - [leco-ebpf-load] loader-binary requires [make], [clang] and [llvm] tools, as well as kernel headers (e.g. kernel-devel package) to build it.